-This text is on order at the University of Toronto bookstore (214 College Street).
-It has also been placed in the course reserves at Robarts Library
+This text is available ONLINE, for free, through the University of Toronto library.
+Should you wish to purchase a hard copy of the text, it has been ordered into the University of Toronto Bookstore (214 College Street).
+It has also been placed in the course reserves at Robarts Library.